Thermax1/Thermax1.github.io/_posts/2025-01-15-90-day-security-challenge-Day 1.md

 ## 90 Day Security Challenge: Day 1

-Welcome to blog series about my journey through the 90 Day Security Challenge.
+Welcome to my blog series about my journey through the 90 Day Security Challenge.
 My goals for this series is as follows:

 1. Accountability for myself to complete it.
 2. Have proof that I learned something.